TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesExtensionDevelopment/Index.rst

    <script type="text/javascript">alert("XSS");</script>

-When the forum post gets displayed, if the forum's programmer has made no additional preventions, a JavaScript popup "XSS" will be displayed.
-The attacker now knows that every JavaScript he writes in a post is executed when displaying the post - the forum is vulnerable for cross-site scripting.
+When the forum post gets displayed, if the forum's programmer has not made any additional security precautions, a JavaScript popup "XSS" will be displayed.
+The attacker now knows that any JavaScript he writes in a post is executed when displaying the post - the forum is vulnerable to cross-site scripting.
 Now the attacker can replace the code with a more complex JavaScript program that, for example, can read the cookies of the visitors of the forum and send them to a certain URL.

-If an administrator retrieves this prepared forum post, his session ID (that is stored in a cookie) is transferred to the attacker.
-In the worst case, the attacker gets administrator privileges (:ref:`Cross-site request forgery (XSRF) <security-xsrf>`).
+If an administrator retrieves this prepared forum post, their session ID (that is stored in a cookie) is transferred to the attacker.
+In a worst case scenario, the attacker gets administrator privileges (:ref:`Cross-site request forgery (XSRF) <security-xsrf>`).